joranquinten/gulp-hugo/README.md

 ## Tasks (order of appearance)

 The configuration file should make it easier to modify the input, output and options of the tasks.
+Tasks are stored in the gulp\tasks folder and are accessed through the Gulpfile.
 Each task which touches files, addresses them via a function (pathFiles), which joins the base-folder with the separate filenames.

 _Note: tasks by default do not track the creation or deletion of files!_

 ### Main tasks